 - The outcome of any request or application made by them or any other member of their household to foster or adopt children, or for registration as an early years provider or later years provider under Part 3 of the Childcare Act 2006), including particulars of any previous approval or refusal of approval relating to them or to any other member of the household;

-- Names and addresses of 2 persons who will provide personal references;
+- Names and addresses of 3 persons (per applicant) who will provide personal references;

-- In relation to the applicant and any other member of the applicant's household who is aged 18 or over, an Disclosure and Barring Service check;
+- In relation to the applicant and any other member of the applicant's household who is aged 16 or over, a Disclosure and Barring Service check;

 - Details of current, and any previous, marriage, civil partnership or similar relationship;